jtcaovan/shopping-cart/README.md

 This project was created alongside React and Redux tutorials, courses and documentation as a means for active learning.
 It was also a test of my CSS skills to see if I could design a real-world ecommerce website.
 Developing this project while learning React/Redux was beneficial as it reinforced any gaps in my knowledge.
-> As this project was used as a learning experience primarily for React/Redux, images are not properly optimized so web performance may be affected.

 ## Features
-* A real-world ecommerce website with a fully functional shopping cart.
+* A real-world eCommerce website with a fully functional shopping cart.
 * Filter products by specfic collection
 * Clean, minimalist UI design